-Now more than ever, it would be of great benefit to show the appreciation you have for the strong team you have on your payroll!
+Now more than ever, it would be of great benefit to show your appreciation for the strong team on your payroll!
 Utilize them and keep them motivated.
-It’s crucial to not only be transparent with your team but stand up and lead them to victory.
-You may be wondering how you might go about this?
+It’s crucial to be transparent with your team and stand up and lead them to victory.
+You may be wondering how you might go about this.

 Some would suggest using history as a measure to show efforts to rally support!
 Take the Spanish Flue of 1918— not only did the United States Government shut down all group gatherings, but the NY Health Commissioner also staggered essential business operating hours, thereby limiting the potential spread of the virus and working to gain the support of the people by showing strong leadership while making tough decisions (Spanish Flu, 2020).